LennaHammer/LennaHammer.github.io/_posts/2024-01-25-How-to-use-Coq.md

 # Coq Tactics Cheatsheet

-This is the first post in the Lena’s Blog series.
-I once wanted to create a new blog to talk about trivial things related to computer science, but I found it difficult to find a hosting service or establish a blog from scratch by myself.
+This is the first post in the Lena's Blog series.
+I once wanted to create a new blog to talk about trivial stuff related to computer science, but I found it difficult to find a hosting service or establish a blog from scratch by myself.
 So temporarily, a hashtag here was used to set sail.

 This post is just to list useful tactics commands for Coq as a cheat sheet.
 Frankly speaking, I've only used them for the exercises in the textbook and tutorial, not for any real project.
 It's only in the real case to know which is an essential part of the system, even if it's simple enough.